urho3d/urho3d/Readme.txt

 would generate standalone executables as previous releases.
 The Urho3D library type can be changed using "URHO3D_LIB_TYPE" build option.

+To install the Urho3D library (or should we call it SDK), use the usual 'make install' command when using Makefile.
+There is an equivalent command in Visual Studio and Xcode IDE to build 'install' target instead of the default 'all' target.
+This could be useful when you want your application to always link against a 'stable' installed version of the Urho3D library, while keeping your Urho3D project root tree in sync with origin/master.
+That is, install the newly built library after you have tested the changes do not break your application during development.

 Refer to "Using Urho3D as external library" on how to setup your own project to use Urho3D as external library.